joelnitta/ms_template/README.md

 # ms_template

-An example repository for automated creation of scientific manuscripts in `pdf` and Microsoft Word format for submission to journals.
+An example repository for automated rendering of scientific manuscripts in `pdf` and Microsoft Word format for submission to journals.

 ## Rendering manuscripts